makcyd/pushwoosh_api/README.md

 Simple Python 3 wrapper for [Pushwoosh API](https://docs.pushwoosh.com/platform-docs/api-reference/)

-NOTE: This is ungoing unofficial project, provided AS IS and supported on best effort basis.
+NOTE: This is ongoing unofficial project, provided AS IS and supported on best effort basis.

 Quick start